Italian grammar can be intimidating. Know the rules with these simple notes, then practice with these audio resources. Learning should be fun!

 Below you find short grammar notes with links to exercises taken from my audio course “Ripeti con me!”.
 This section is completely free.

 That’s why I created a language learning experience where you can practice Italian grammar naturally, by building real sentences anchored in real-life situations.
 Order food in a restaurant.
 Have a casual chat with a native speaker about your day.
 Explore ways of talking about the books you read.
-These are all grammar exercises created around certain themes in order to boost your learning.
+These are all grammar lessons with exercises created around certain themes in order to boost your learning.

 When you are learning the grammar of a new language, it can be quite beneficial to make comparisons to a language that you already know.

 Do you know any French or Spanish?
 If you do, you’re in luck.
 About 80% of the entire Italian vocabulary is similar to French and Spanish.
 These 3 languages are also similar in pronunciation and grammatical genders.
 For example, nouns are masculine or feminine and the Italian adjectives take the noun’s gender.
+Maybe, you don’t even need Italian grammar lessons!

 Even if you don’t speak French or Spanish, you can still find many similarities between Italian and English.
 By comparing English grammar to Italian grammar, you will be able to learn some of the similarities and some of the differences.
 This can help to make the task of learning a new language a bit less daunting.
 Even though English is a Germanic language, and Italian is a Romance language, you will find some similarities.